sahill20/helm-charts/README.md

-  plugin      install, list, or uninstall Helm plugins pull        download a chart from a repository and (optionally) unpack it in local directory repo        add, list, remove, update, and index chart repositories rollback    roll back a release to a previous revision search      search for a keyword in charts show        show information of a chart status      displays the status of the named release
+  plugin      install, list, or uninstall Helm plugins pull        download a chart from a repository and (optionally) unpack it in local directory repo        add, list, remove, update, and index chart repositories rollback    roll back a release to a previous version search      search for a keyword in charts show        show information of a chart status      displays the status of the named release